vzovko/KubePi/README.md

 # KubePi
 This repo is currently considered to be a dumping ground for all the things I want to try out with my Raspberry Pi cluster which ultimately should run Kubernetes and a couple of containers at home.
 Besides that I want to try out a couple of other things like Ansible and stuff.

-I did not come up with all this by my one.
+I did not come up with all this by my own.
 Please refer to repos listed under resources.

 ![Raspberry Pi Cluster](Images/img1.png)